 Texas debt relief programs include debt negotiation and settlement services, loan consolidation, debt validation, and consumer credit counseling.
-Texas residents that can’t afford to pay more than minimum payments, may want to consider debt settlement.
-Texas consumer credit counseling companies can also help with reducing high-interest credit card bills.
+Texas residents that can’t afford to pay more than minimum payments may want to consider debt settlement.
+Texas consumer credit counseling companies can help with reducing high-interest credit card bills.
 A loan may help with consolidating all of your high-interest accounts into one low-interest consolidated loan.
 You have multiple debt relief options in Texas to choose from.

 Need to consolidate federal student loans?
 You don’t need to hire a debt consolidation company in Texas to consolidate your federal student loans because you can consolidate on your own.
 The choice is yours.
 If you’re interested in consolidating your student loans on your own, here’s a step by step guide on how to consolidate, reduce your payments, and get loan forgiveness.

-TX credit card consolidation loans are best provided by credit unions.
 We recommend if you’re contemplating getting a consolidation loan, Texas local credit unions would be the place to start because they often offer loans with the lowest interest rate.

 Need to pay off your credit cards faster but without using a program or a loan?
 Here’s a free debt snowball calculator tool to help you out.